1792

 The solution will be political.
 On January 14, 1793, the Congress is devaluing from 264 to 209 grains the weight of a copper cent.
 264 grains correspond to 17.1 grams.
 The enigmatic Mr Birch disappears from the history of coinage, possibly in the 1793 yellow fever pandemic.
 The first 1 cent released for circulation will be the chain cent, in March 1793.

-Nine units of the Birch copper cent are known.
+Eleven copper Birch cents survive in three variants.
 On January 8, 2015, Heritage listed the two finest specimens.
 The piece in Judd-4 variant, graded MS65 by NGC, weighs 220 grains.
 It was sold for $ 2.6M, lot 5504.

 The coin in Judd-5 variant is the next lot, 5505.
 It was sold for $ 560K.
 It weighs 262 grains and is graded MS61 by NGC.